 Changing the Face of Sport Optics

 NexOptic’s multi-award-winning DoubleTake, is a remarkably reimagined “binocular,” it’s the company’s first consumer product.
-DoubleTake is set for a limited launch for the end of 2019.
+DoubleTake is set for a limited launch in early 2020.
 They are a disruptive new consumer product that encapsulates the key imaging characteristics of a smartphone, binoculars, and DSLR cameras into a compact, rugged, desirable product.